Skip to content

 WHY was my father so angry?
 Let me explain.
 I was born on July 29, 1929, and grew up in a village in the province of Bulacan in the Philippines.
 We did not have much money, and our life was simple.
 When I was young, the Japanese army invaded the Philippines and war began.
 However, our village was isolated, so the war did not directly affect us.
 We did not have radio, television, or newspapers, so we only heard about the war from other people.

 I had seven brothers and sisters, and when I was eight years old, my grandparents took me to live with them.
 Although we were Catholic, my grandfather was willing to discuss religion and accepted religious literature that his friends gave him.
-I remember that he showed me the booklets Protection, Safety, and Uncovered in the Tagalog language, * (see footnote) as well as a Bible.
+I remember that he showed me the booklets Protection, Safety, and Uncovered in the Tagalog language, a (see footnote) as well as a Bible.
 I enjoyed reading the Bible, especially the four Gospels.
 Doing so made me want to follow Jesus’ example.—John 10:27.

 LEARNING TO FOLLOW THE MASTER